vis2014/Assignment2/readme.md

 The meanings of the nodes and edges are explained as following.

 * The nodes represent football team
-* The nodes have values that indicate to which conferences they belong to
+* The nodes have values that indicate to which conferences they belong
 * The edges indicate that the two team in the edge used to be in one game.

 ##Team Members